Are you a new meditator who wants to learn how to meditate properly so you can enjoy all its benefits?

 For example, imagine moving peacefully through your day and enjoying a restful evening before sleeping soundly through the night.

-Or make an intention to enjoy your day at work, relaxing during lunch and engaging a favorite activity at the end of the day.
+Or make an intention to enjoy your day at work, relaxing during lunch and engaging in a favorite activity at the end of the day.

 Whatever it is, send your positive intention out into the world.

-12. Open your eyes
+12. Open Your Eyes

 When your meditation ends, give yourself a few minutes to come slowly back into the day.
 Then open your eyes and give yourself a pat on the back.